 'His sexiness, his mystery, his ruthlessness - it's all there in a few notes.'
 The producers and director agreed.
 Much of the rest of the theme developed organically towards a big band sound, a sound which, since his days singing with the best of the bands, had been Monty's greatest influence and love.

 'Burt Rhodes was the original orchestrator of the Dr. No score, and a superb job he did.
-But we recognised we needed a fresh, contemporary sound for the main theme and in the up-and-coming young John Barry we found a wonderful arranger, so the whole thing worked very well,’ says Monty, who remains generous in his acknowledgement of Barry’s talents.
+But we recognised we needed a fresh, contemporary sound for the main theme and in the up-and-coming young John Barry we found a wonderful arranger, so the whole thing worked very well,’ remembered Monty, who remained generous in his acknowledgement of Barry’s talents.
 ‘I still think that Barry’s original orchestration is probably the best.
 Though there have been some pretty good ones out there.’

 And the rest, as they say, is history.
 Dr. No was the beginning of the globally successful Bond industry, though at the time, nobody could have predicted how successful it would be.
 But there were further twists in the tale for Monty...